What Are Internal Links In SEO?

 4. Boosts Page Views

-The content provided via internal linking should be relevant to the readers to be more willing to read your other articles and blog posts.
+The content provided via internal linking should be relevant to the readers so that they are more willing to read your other articles and blog posts.
 This will increase page views and improve the chances of boosting conversion rates, especially if you’re a brand or online business.

 Furthermore, visitors can discover new your site with ease.
 Just make sure you optimise the page speed to counter bounce rates.